Bouncing universe in Gauss-Bonnet gravity: Conclusion

+\item [(iii)] In Fig. 1c, we see that the deceleration parameter $ q $ is transient from acceleration to deceleration before the bounce, and is the ever-accelerating model after the bounce,

+\item [(iv)] Our obtained model is a Quintom model as the EoS parameter $\omega$ of the matter content undergoes a phase transition from $ \omega<-1 $ to $ \omega>-1 $ in the neighborhood of bouncing point at $ t\approx0 $ \cite{Cai:2007qw,Cai:2008ed} (see Fig. 2c),

+\item [(v)] The null energy condition (NEC) violates, and $ \dot{H}> 0 $ in the neighbourhood of bouncing point at $ t\approx0 $ in the same interval (see Fig. 3).

+\item [(vi)] The violation of NEC satisfies the bouncing criteria whereas the violation of SEC indicates the existence of exotic matter in the universe (see Fig. 4). \end{itemize}

-This model is a non singular and an eternal accelerating model.
-It shows a phantom dark energy model in the neighborhood of bouncing point because the pressure is highly negative.
-Also, we find that the EoS parameter crosses Quintom line, $ \dot{H} > 0 $, and violating the null energy condition ($ \rho+p>0 $) in the neighbourhood of bouncing point.
-With these points, we conclude that our presented model is bouncing dark energy model in $ f(R, G) $ gravity.
-Thus, we say that the bouncing cosmology plays a vital role in the study of the dark energy models which have been discussed many times by several authors in the history of cosmology \cite {Bat,Cai,Ijj}.
+Thus, we find that the EoS parameter crosses quintom line ($ \omega=-1 $), $ \dot{H} > 0 $, and violating the null energy condition ($ \rho+p>0 $) in the neighbourhood of bouncing point.
+In our model, we have also observed that a universe avoids the Big Bang singularity in the presence of the Quintom matter.
+Thus, we conclude that our presented model is a bouncing model in $ f(R, G) $ gravity which is consistent with the models discussed by several authors \cite {Battefeld:2014uga,Cai:2007qw,Ijjas:2016tpn} etc.

-0.2in \textbf{ Acknowledgements} JKS and Shaily express their thanks to Prof. Manuel Malheiro, Physics Department of ITA, Brasil for fruitful discussions and suggestions to improve the quality of our work.
+0.2in \textbf{ Acknowledgements} JKS and Shaily express their thanks to Prof. S. G. Ghosh, CTP, Jamia Millia Islamia, New Delhi, India and Manuel Malheiro, Physics Department of ITA, Brasil for fruitful discussions and suggestions.
 The work of author KB was supported in part by the JSPS KAKENHI Grant Number JP21K03547.
+Authors also express their thanks to the referee for his valuable comments and suggestions.
 0.2in